Trees from Slovak primeval forest grow in Charles III's private garden

 In the book, Highgrove: A Garden Celebrated, the king writes, "...one very small attempt to heal the appalling short-sighted damage done to the soil, the landscape and our own souls."

-It is in this private garden that grow elm trees from the Slovak Technical University in Zvolen.
+It is in this private garden that grow elm trees from the Technical University in Zvolen, central Slovakia.
 These were a gift from the Slovak foresters to the former Prince Charles, who visited Slovakia at the beginning of the 20th century.

 "He invited us to England in 2019 to see his experiment.
 It was an unforgettable meeting in a magical atmosphere," said Viliam Pichler, a former dean of the forestry faculty in Zvolen.